Noeska/illegiblesemantics/projects/proj-2.md

-Today, Black Metal is an international phenomemon, and there are many Black Metal doing things differently than the way the bands of the first and second wave did and sometimes still do, both in terms of music and of the ethos of making Black Metal, so it's impossible to cover them all here.
+Today, Black Metal is an international phenomenon, and there are many Black Metal doing things differently than the way the bands of the first and second wave did and sometimes still do, both in terms of music and of the ethos of making Black Metal, so it's impossible to cover them all here.
 But the bands mentioned above, should help get you some idea of how these bands vary in style and intensity.

 Take me back to the [top](#top)